Archive

 August 31st, 2009 1 comment

-Below is the post that got my blog banned by the Star Ledger on June 10, 2009.
 So I thought it would be a good first post to use to launch my new blog, “WolfeNotes.com” .

 That banned post illustrates the reasons that I blog and some of what I hope to accomplish.
 I try to combine serious ideas, visual images, and analysis to call out the bullshit I see in government, politics, and media every day.

-I will focus primarily on environmental issues, not only because I love the natural world, but because the same forces that are destroying the environment also are responsible for our current accelerating economic and political collapse.
 Hopefully, I will remain too controversial for the Star Ledger.
 And perhaps someday we all will recall that I.F.
 Stone famously said, all governments lie.
 Yet our media institutions have lost touch with that fundamental truth and not only fail to hold government accountable, but often accept government spin at face value, which then becomes the dominant narrative (conventional wisdom, or propaganda) .

-But, lets not blame government per se.
-Scratch the surface of most government lies and you find a cover for corporate power and economic interests.
 As political scientist Sheldon Wolin wrote in “Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism” (excellent review here), our democratic institutions have been hijacked by corporate interests and our Republic transformed to a global empire.
-And there is little indication that the Obama “change” is anything more than rhetoric.
-According to a Wolin interview in Chris Hedges’s new book “Empire of Illusion: The End of Literacy and the Triumph of Spectacle” (Hedges interview here):

 The basic systems are going to stay in place; they are too powerful to be challenged.”
-Wolin to me when I asked him about the Obama administration. ”This is shown by the financial bailout.
+Wolin to me when I asked him about the Obama administration.
+“This is shown by the financial bailout.
 It does not bother with the structure at all.
-I don’t think Obama can take on the kid of military establishment we have developed.
+I don’t think Obama can take on the kind of military establishment we have developed.
 This is not to say that I do not admire him. …I think he is well meaning, but he inherits a system of constraints that make it very difficult to take on these major power configurations.
 I do not think he has the appetite for it in any ideological sense.
 The corporate structure is not going to be challenged.
 There has not been a word from him that would suggest an attempt to rethink the American imperium.”

 So, this is the frame of reference I will try to apply to the more circumscribed world of NJ environmental issues and politics.
-Let me know what you think – one of my aims is to spur dialogue.

 Thrifty Individual Reducing Carbon FootPrint